-1. It’s No Different From How the Parks are Running Without Early Theme Park Entry
+1. It’s No Different From How the Parks were Running Without Early Theme Park Entry

-The only difference is that right now ALL guests with a park ticket and park pass can take advantage.
-However, I’m going to hazard a guess that the vast majority of people doing rope drop are resort guests to begin with.
+The only difference is that ALL guests with a park ticket and park pass could take advantage.
+However, I’m going to hazard a guess that the vast majority of people doing rope drop were resort guests to begin with.

 2. 30 Minutes Early is About 30 Minutes Too Short

-This is probably my biggest beef with Disney World Early Entry.
-When you go from previously getting into a park an hour early, to only 30 minutes early, it’s a bit of a rip off.
+This is probably my biggest beef with Disney World early entry.
+When you go from previously getting into a park an hour early with Extra Magic Hours, to only 30 minutes early, it’s a bit of a rip off.

 You can accomplish A LOT in an extra hour before park opening.
 Sure, you can accomplish stuff with an extra half an hour, but it’s just not the same.

 Let’s say a park has an official open time of 8:00a.
-That means guests who qualify for Disney Early Entry can enter the park at 7:30a.
+That means guests who qualify for Disney early entry can get on rides at 7:30a.

 With Extra Magic Hours, guests would be able to enter at 7:00a.
 For people who aren’t early risers, there’s a big difference psychologically between getting up early to get to the park at 7:30a than at 7:00a.

 The earlier the entry window opens, the lighter the crowds will be.
 That chunk of time from 7:00a to 7:30a is like gold.
-And now you won’t have it.
+And now you don’t have it.

 3. It’s Not Enough to Justify Paying Extra for a Disney Resort